hillhuang0552/git-practice-base/README.md

 # git-practice-base

-A git repositorey to practice git controls.
+A git repositorey to practice some git controls.

+## Before Start

+Fork this repo to your account.

 ## Basic

+Clone this repo:

     git clone https://github.com/othree/git-practice-base.git

+Replace `othree` with your account id.

 Edit `README.md`.
 Then commit.